mikotoIO/mikoto/packages/mikotojs/readme.md

 # MikotoJS

-Mikoto.JS is the JavaScript library for interacting with the Mikoto API, either from browser or NodeJS.
+Mikoto.JS is the JavaScript/TypeScript library for interacting with the Mikoto API, either from browser or NodeJS.